Freely adding one layer of quantifiers to a Boolean doctrine: The case with equality (``nothing changes'')

-In conclusion, the way to add the first layer of quantifier alternation depth to an elementary Boolean doctrine $\P$ is the same as adding the first layer of quantifier alternation depth to $\P$ seen simply as a Boolean doctrine.
+In conclusion, adding the first layer of quantifier alternation depth to an elementary Boolean doctrine $\P$ is the same as adding the first layer of quantifier alternation depth to $\P$ seen simply as a Boolean doctrine.